 AJC Central Europe

-The Shapiro Silverberg Central Europe Office, opened in early 2017, serves the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, and the Slovak Republic.
+The Shapiro Silverberg AJC Central Europe Office, opened in early 2017, serves Czechia, Estonia, Hungary, Latvia, Lithuania, Poland, and Slovakia.
 In cooperation with local Jewish communities, we promote democratic values and transatlantic relations, enhance ties between Central European countries and Israel, and combat anti-Semitism and extremism.

 Simply put, the region presents strategic opportunities for the Jewish people, Israel, and the transatlantic relationship.
 Amid political uncertainty on the continent, AJC also wanted to send clear messages of support to institutions like the EU and NATO.

 In fact, AJC’s engagement with the region is not new.
 More than 25 years ago, AJC established the Promoting Tolerance program with the German-based Friedrich Naumann Foundation.
 Nearly 400 Central European leaders have participated in these 10-day seminars.
 Learn More